somaksanyal97/BBC-News-Subcategory-Classification-/README.md

 - **Source:** [BBC Dataset – UCD](http://mlg.ucd.ie/datasets/bbc.html)

+- **Usage:**
+  This project uses the **raw text files** from the dataset.
+All preprocessing steps were implemented from scratch to ensure full control and customization.

 - **Preprocessing Steps:**
   - 🧹 **Text Cleaning:** Lowercasing, punctuation removal, stopword removal, etc.
   - 🔠 **Tokenization:** Splitting text into tokens for analysis.